-Our second contribution is to provide sufficient conditions for an optimal experiment to lead to incomplete separation of experiment results (Proposition 7).
-That is, the sender may acquire information that cannot be transmitted in the reporting stage.
-We find if the cost function is concave in types such that it decreases significantly with types, for an experiment that induces full separation, we can substitute its highest type with two types, one lower and one higher, to construct a new experiment.
-If the two types pool, compared with the cost induced by the highest type, the lower type induces a higher cost while the higher type can induce a lower cost.
-Then, as long as their weighted average is lower, the
+Applying our methodology, we provide sufficient conditions for an optimal experiment to lead to the incomplete separation of the experiment results (Proposition 2).
+We show the sender may acquire information that cannot be transmitted in the reporting stage if the cost function is concave in types.
+Intuitively, for a type that separates at a certain cost, if this type can be substituted with one lower type and one higher type that pool, the lower type induces a higher cost while the higher type can induce a lower cost.
+Then, as long as the concavity lowers the weighted average of their pooling cost, the substitution is beneficial.
+By contrast, if the cost function is convex in types, the sender will not acquire any information that cannot be fully transmitted and thus induce full separation because having multiple pooling types leads to higher expected reporting cost relative to having a corresponding separating type.